Datastar: Reading and writing signals

 Read the wire the same way on every method:

-datastarquery on GET,await req.body()on POST, PUT, and other methods (Request).Decode and validate in one place—usually the typed helpers below (
+datastarquery on GET and DELETE,await req.body()on POST, PUT, PATCH, and other methods that carry signals in the body (Request).Decode and validate in one place—usually the typed helpers below (

 TypeAdapter.validate_json, msgspec, cattrs, …).On success, run domain logic and respond or patch.
 On validation failure, return 400 or